SAFC 1 Portsmouth 0: Story of the day as Embleton goal gives Cats much-needed win

-Sunderland 1 Portsmouth 0: Story of the day as Elliott Embleton goal gives Cats much-needed win in League One
+Sunderland 1 Portsmouth 0: Story of the day as Elliot Embleton goal gives Cats much-needed win in League One

 Sunderland got back to winning ways after a 1-0 win over Portsmouth – a result which moved Lee Johnson’s side back up to second in the table.